 How can the church, as an institution, help people through a faith crisis or reconstruction?

 The first issue to confront is the need for engaging a broader range of adult development and knowledge.

-Stake-sponsored Sunday “specialty” classes may a way to pool interested participants from the various wards.
+Stake-sponsored Sunday “specialty” classes may be a way to pool interested participants from the various wards.
 Such classes may not only address diversity of faith stages, but also facilitate cross-ward interactions.

 From the Audience: “You can’t expect the church to do everything.
 People can study what they want at home.”

 People could do everything at home.
 So, why come to church at all?
 One of the principle rolls of church is to provide community, shared experience.
-If the experience is meaningless or frustrating, there is no reason for people to participate (and, thus, may leave after sacrament meeting).
+If the experience is meaningless or frustrating, there is no reason for people to participate (and, thus, many leave after sacrament meeting).

 Second issue.
 Local leaders could benefit from a functional grasp of faith stages.
 A bishop that is personally at stage 3 faith will not know how to deal with stage 4 and 5 members.

 For several years I have expected the church to implement mandatory training for bishops and other church leaders.
 Hopefully, such a program will include pastoral skill lessons that cover personality types, faith stages, and emphasize individual spiritual development over institutional conformity.

 With church recognition and leader training, authoritative action can be taken to address the needs of struggling members.

 From the Audience: “I know a stake president that organized a weekly class for struggling members.
 It has created a safe space for individuals to work through challenging issues.”